adamstosho/Vectorium/README.md

 - **Everyday Users:** Currency, recipe, and travel conversions, or just crunching numbers

 **Built by ART_Redox @DLT_Africa with ❤️ for real-world problem solvers.**

----

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.